Common causes, cures for a persistent cough

-In most cases, cough-variant asthma produces a dry cough that occurs around the clock but may begin at night.
+In most cases, cough-variant asthma produces a persistent, dry cough that occurs around the clock but may begin at night.
 Exposure to allergens, dust, or cold air often triggers coughing, as does exercise.

 If doctors suspect that asthma is responsible for a chronic cough, they can order pulmonary function tests to confirm the diagnosis; if these tests are inconclusive, patients may be asked to inhale small doses of methacholine, a drug that often triggers wheezing in asthmatics.

 Another approach to the diagnosis of cough-variant asthma is to see if the cough responds to anti-asthmatic treatment.
 Doctors often suggest a bronchodilator spray such as albuterol (Proventil, Ventoline).
 It's short acting.
-So, in addtion your doctor might prescribe an inhaled cortico steroid, such as fluticason (Flovent), triamcinolone (Azmacort) or budesonide (Pulmicort).
+So, in addition your doctor might prescribe an inhaled cortico steroid, such as fluticason (Flovent), triamcinolone (Azmacort) or budesonide (Pulmicort).

 If you have a chronic cough that may be due to asthma, ask your doctor to consider testing or treating.
 But if asthma is not the answer, ask him to think about the third leading cause of the cough that lingers.